 3. Software Automation for HR Processes

 Software automation frees employees from tedious manual tasks to give them more time and resources to focus on more important decisions and business operations.
-With automated processes, organizations can cut down on the cost, time, and effort typically spent on manual HR planning and processing while improving efficiency and reducing human error.
+With automated processes and test automation software, organizations can cut down on the cost, time, and effort typically spent on manual HR planning and processing while improving efficiency and reducing human error.
 Standard HRMS Software processes that need to be automated include employee onboarding, tracking timesheets, calculating and approving sheets manually, and managing performance data.

 4. Employee Experience-Driven Development